elastic/apm/docs/agents/distributed-tracing.md

 Note that we will currently only ever populate an `es` `tracestate` entry at the trace root.
 It is not strictly necessary to validate `tracestate` in its entirety when received downstream.
-Instead, downstream agents may opt to only parse the `es` entry skip validation of other vendors' entries.
+Instead, downstream agents may opt to only parse the `es` entry and skip validation of other vendors' entries.

 ## Binary Fields